AshAvalanche/ash-rs/README.md

 - [x] CLI
 - [x] Get Subnets and blockchains information from the Avalanche P-Chain
 - [x] Get nodes information from the Avalanche P-Chain
-- [ ] Get Subnet validators information from the Avalanche P-Chain
+- [x] Get Subnet validators information from the Avalanche P-Chain
-- [ ] Ash protocol integration (abstract smart contracts interaction from the user)
+- [ ] Subnet creation
-- [ ] Ledger integration (to sign transactions)
+- [ ] Blockchain creation
 - [ ] WASM integration (to allow the library to be used from JavaScript)